menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

   Akamai OPEN APIs are time sensitive!
 Ensure that the system your client runs on is synchronized with a Stratum 2 or better time source. (source: https://developer.akamai.com/introduction/Client_Auth.html)

 .. danger::
-  If the time on the server that the DNS Remote is running on deviates enough from Coordinated Universal Time the authentication will fail and it will not be possible to access/update zone through the suite.
+  If the time on the server that the DNS Remote is running on deviates enough from Coordinated Universal Time the authentication will fail and it will not be possible to access/update zone through Micetro.

 Go to :ref:`finish-cloud-config`.